dpedu/streamrecord/Readme.md

 ### Installation

 - Checkout the source to somewhere on your system.
 In the examples below, the path to the root of the source is /home/streamrecord/app/.
 Cd to here.
-- Use the sqlite3 command line client to called "db.sqlite", and execute the two create table queries in lib/database.py.
-Syntax is: `sqlite3 db.sqlite 'query here'`.
 - Write the config for uwsgi, start that daemon
 - Write the config for nginx, and view the page.
 - Create a symbolic link in static/ pointing to files/output/.
 Command: `mkdir files/ ; mkdir files/output/ ; mkdir files/temp/ ; ln -s ../files/output static/test `